OracularIS/mocaclient/docs/settings.md

 ## Role Based Settings

 Roles determine what actions a user can perform within the MOCA Client.
 They are assigned by system administrators to align with user responsibilities, ensuring only authorized users can perform high-risk operations.
+These roles can be defined and subsequently assigned to users via the MOCA Client or the BY portal interface.

 | Role Name                         | Permission / Description                                                                |
 | --------------------------------- | --------------------------------------------------------------------------------------- |